 Embarking on therapy can seem overwhelming and getting started is often the hardest part.
 Before you continue, please know that you won’t find any ‘hard-sell’ here!
 The client and therapist match is much like a jigsaw puzzle- it has to be the right fit so that the work can get done.

 It’s important to connect with your therapist and feel as though you are in a safe and accepting environment where you can speak freely.
 In certain types of psychotherapy, the practitioner will put themselves in the position of ‘expert’ and try to ‘direct’ you to what they think is right or acceptable.

 However, I work to make sure that you are in the driving seat so you can start to feel happy, confident and empowered.
 This is your life and no one can tell you how to live it.

 A little bit about me….

 Prior to my counselling training I worked as a Senior Project Manager (PRINCE 2) across a variety of sectors including media, charities and local government.
-Nowadays aside from running my full-time private practice I am also a published writer (Therapy Today, The Counsellor’s Café, KEIA Wellbeing, Sounds Magazine) and am busy working on a book.
+Nowadays aside from running my full-time private practice I am also a published writer (Therapy Today, Counselling Directory, The Counsellor’s Café, KEIA Wellbeing, Sounds Magazine) and am busy working on a book.